AlenUbuntu/Tweet-Clustering/README.md

 3. follow the instruction provided and enter the commands.
 Here is an example:
     ./tweets-k-means 25 Data/InitialSeeds.txt Data/Tweets.json Data/out.txt

 init.sh automatically invokes java program.
+The generated output file is in Data/ folder